japoveda10/lstm_ui_REST_API/README.md

    **Important:** the virtual environment setup instructions for Windows and macOS were not written by us (we are linking you       to an external information source).

-5. Install **Django** using pip (make sure you have created and have active a virtual environment for this project):
+5. Install **Django** using pip (make sure you have created and activated a virtual environment for this project):

    ```
    $ pip install django